junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 >
 > Dean: **Awesome.**

 Like Rowena says later, memory-loss Dean is really just such a sweet sweet boy.
-So sweet he's reminding me of the childhood Dean's memory before he's four, when he still has his mom cut out all the toast crust for him, when he has a warm soft shirt that says he loves hugs.
+So sweet he's reminding me of the childhood Dean's memory before he was four, when he still had his mom cut out all the toast crust for him, when he had a warm soft shirt that said he loves hugs ("I wuv hugz").
 And even then, he's already a caring boy who knows to hug his mom when she's fighting with John over the phone (like Dean commented then, John and Mary's marriage is never paradise, it's only seemingly so after Mary died. classic), and John also mentioned baby Dean would give him a hug when he comes back home.
-It's so difficult yet so easy to imagine how beautiful and kind and warm and sweet boy Dean would turn into if he doesn't have to live through all the crap Destiny dumps on him.
+It's so difficult yet so easy to imagine how beautiful and kind and warm and sweet boy Dean would turn into if he didn't have to live through all the crap Destiny dumps on him.

 > Flashlights out, Sam leads Dean through the spooky trees following a trail of blood.
 Dean, loving learning this--
 >